Atomicbeast101/hawk-backup-switch/README.md

 2) Execute `show running-config` in switch CLI & extract data from it to a file in `/app/.downloads` folder.
 3) Uploads that config file to SFTP endpoint.
 4) Removes the config file from `/app/.downloads`.
+5) Checks SFTP endpoint for any old backups to remove.

 If any of the tasks above fails, a Pushover notification will be sent stating that the backup failed for a specific switch (by hostname).